 Frequent feeds—keep your baby well fed

 Feed your baby all your expressed breast milk by syringe, cup, small spoon or bottle until baby is ready to latch.
 Avoid letting your baby sleep for long periods—feed your baby at least every two hours at first.
 A baby might be having 30ml breast milk per feed by day three, 30‑60ml per feed by day four, 60‑90ml per feed in the second and third weeks of life and 90‑150ml per feed in months one to six567.
-Your health professional or IBCLC lactation consultant may recommend specific volumes of milk for your baby based on their weight.
+Your health professional or IBCLC lactation consultant may recommend specific volumes of milk for your baby based on their weight and/or number of feeds.

 Provide opportunities to latch